Corynebacterium: Characteristics

 The principal features of the genus Corynebacterium were described by Collins and Cummins, for Coryn Taylor in 1986.
 They are gram-positive, catalase-positive, non-spore-forming, non-motile, rod-shaped bacteria that are straight or slightly curved.
 Metachromatic granules are usually present representing stored phosphate regions.
 Their size falls between 2 and 6 μm in length and 0.5 μm in diameter.
 The bacteria group together in a characteristic way, which has been described as the form of a "V", "palisades", or "Chinese characters".
 They may also appear elliptical.
 They are aerobic or facultatively anaerobic, chemoorganotrophs.
 They are pleomorphic through their lifecycles, they occur in various lengths, and they frequently have thickenings at either end, depending on the surrounding conditions.

 Some corynebacteria are lipophilic (such as CDC coryneform groups F-1 and G, C. accolens, C. afermentans subsp. lipophilum, C. bovis, C. jeikeium, C. macginleyi, C. uropygiale, and C. urealyticum), but medically relevant corynebacteria are typically not.
 The nonlipophilic bacteria may be classified as fermentative (such as C. amycolatum; C. argentoratense, members of the C. diphtheriae group, C. glucuronolyticum, C. glutamicum, C. matruchotii, C. minutissimum, C. striatum, and C. xerosis) or nonfermentative (such as C. afermentans subsp. afermentans, C. auris, C. pseudodiphtheriticum, and C. propinquum).

+While some Corynebacterium species possess teichoic acid in their cell walls, the plant pathogenic species do not.
+The cellular envelope of Corynebacterium has esterified short-chain alpha-branched and beta-hydroxy fatty acids that are covalently bound to the peptidoglycan wall, forming a mycolyl-peptidoglycan complex.
+This contributes to the stress resistance and pathogenicity of Corynebacterium.
+Most phytopathogenic Corynebacterium cause infections upon injury or wounding of the plant and can cause systemic infections as well.
+C. fascians is found in perennials and can cause leaf and bulb distortion, bud deformity, and proliferation wilt.
+C. flaccumfaciens ssp.
+Flaccumfaciens in field beans can cause wilting, C. flaccumfaciens ssp.
+Betae in beets can cause silvering of the leaves and wilting, C. ilicis in American holly can cause branch blight, and C. iranicum in wheat can cause yellow slime of the leaves, inflorescences, and leaf spots.
+C. michiganense ssp.
+Michiganense in tomato peppers causes wilting and fruit spots, C. michiganense ssp.
+Insidiosum in alfalfa causes wilting and stunting, and C. tritici in wheat causes yellow slime of leaves and inflorescences.
+Some Corynebacterium species are considered zoonotic agents which can be transmitted to humans by contact with diseased animals.